 The present Statutes come into effect from the date of their adoption, that is, the date of the General Assembly of 28 of June 2013 in Tartu (Estonia).

 They were filed and registered at the Préfecture de Police de Paris, France, at the Bureau des Associations.

-Adopted by the General Assembly in Tartu (Estonia) on 28 June 2013.
+Adopted by the General Assembly in Tartu (Estonia) on ____ 2017.

 President Secretary Treasurer

-Merli SILD René BOURRIGAUD Pierre DEL PORTO
+Merli SILD Pierre DEL PORTO